 Once construction is complete do I need any more permits?

 There is one final permit required once construction is complete.
 An Occupancy Permit, also known as an Occupation Certificate, will be issued by an independent and registered building surveyor.
 The Occupancy Permit indicates that the surveyor is satisfied with the works and that your new home is suitable to occupy from a health and safety perspective.

-If you have any further questions about the permits required for prefabricated homes, get in touch with our team and we’ll do our best to assist.
+If you have any further questions about the permits required for prefabricated homes, get in touch with our team.